-PA6: The Town shall encourage and support residents, local businesses, and neighborhood groups to adopt and maintain CRMC designated ROWs.
+PA6: The Town shall encourage and support residents, local businesses, and neighborhood groups to participate in CRMC's "Adopt-An-Access" program. ("Adopt-An-Access" requires authorization from CRMC).
 The Town shall develop and implement a similar adoption program for Town access points.
 The Town shall assist individuals and groups who adopt ROWs by supplying trash bags and removing large, illegally dumped items.
 The Town shall post notice prohibiting and imposing fines for illegal behavior and dumping and as well as regularly patrol access points where illicit activities occur frequently.
 Action Agent: THC, Town Council, Department of Public Works, Tiverton Police Department.
 Time frame: Ongoing.

-PA7: The Town shall make efforts to repair and maintain existing boat ramps.
+PA7: The Town shall make efforts to repair and maintain existing (state or town?) boat ramps.
 The Town shall research and seek assistance and funding from State agencies such as the DEM and CRMC.
 Action Agents: THC, Town Council, DPW.
 Time Frame: